sabeer-narula/r3s-challenge/README.md

+Candidate notes:

+I had a lot of fun doing this challenge!
+Everything went smoothly and I'm excited to talk about my process tomorrow.

+I believe your process to running should work, but just in case:

+cd into /risk3sixty challenge/candidate-task-docker/
+and either run:
+npm run build
+then npm start

+or run:
+docker build -t r3scandidate .
+then docker run r3scandidate

+and both should give you the correct answer!

 # candidate-task-docker

 This is a fun little task for R&D/engineering candidates to accomplish to help us in understanding how you approach solving technical problems!